soficis/VibeTranslate/README.md

 A: Yes!
 Modify the `intermediateLanguageCode` (typically "ja") in each implementation.

 **Q: Which version should I use?**
-A: **FSharpTranslate** for production use, **TranslationFiestaPy** for cross-platform, **TranslationFiesta.WinUI** for modern Windows UI.
+A: **FSharpTranslationFiesta** for production use, **TranslationFiestaFlutter** for cross-platform deployment, **TranslationFiestaGo CLI** for reliable cross-platform CLI, **TranslationFiestaPy** for simple cross-platform needs, **TranslationFiesta.WinUI** for modern Windows UI.

 **Q: Are these production-ready?**
-A: Yes, especially FSharpTranslate and TranslationFiesta.WinUI.
+A: Yes, especially FSharpTranslationFiesta, TranslationFiestaFlutter, TranslationFiestaGo CLI, and TranslationFiesta.WinUI.
 For high-volume translation workflows, use the official Google Cloud Translation API.

 ---